 Current Travel Restriction Guidelines and Processes

-Purdue Travel will update travel and booking processes to align with fall travel guidelines while continuing to support the University’s budget and financial goals.
+Purdue Travel will update travel and booking processes to align with travel guidelines while continuing to support the University’s budget and financial goals.

 You may also review Frequently Asked Questions related to travel restrictions and spend reduction efforts.

 - Travel Waivers

 - Use of University Methods vs. Private Booking

 - Travel Cancellations

 - Travel Expense Report and Reimbursement